Freedom of religion: Measurement

-Social hostilities and government restrictions
+Contemporary restrictions

-The Pew Research Center has performed studies on international religious freedom between 2009 and 2015, compiling global data from 16 governmental and non-governmental organizations – including the United Nations, the United States State Department, and Human Rights Watch – and representing over 99.5 percent of the world's population.
+The Pew Research Center has performed studies on international religious freedom between 2009 and 2022, compiling global data from 16 governmental and non-governmental organizations – including the United Nations, the United States State Department, and Human Rights Watch – and representing over 99.5 percent of the world's population.
 In 2009, nearly 70 percent of the world's population lived in countries classified as having heavy restrictions on freedom of religion.
 This concerns restrictions on religion originating from government prohibitions on free speech and religious expression as well as social hostilities undertaken by private individuals, organisations and social groups.
 Social hostilities were classified by the level of communal violence and religion-related terrorism.

 While most countries provided for the protection of religious freedom in their constitutions or laws, only a quarter of those countries were found to fully respect these legal rights in practice.
-In 75 countries governments limit the efforts of religious groups to proselytise and in 178 countries religious groups must register with the government.
+In 75 countries, governments limit the efforts of religious groups to proselytise, and in 178 countries, religious groups must register with the government.
 In 2013, Pew classified 30% of countries as having restrictions that tend to target religious minorities, and 61% of countries have social hostilities that tend to target religious minorities.

 The countries in North and South America reportedly had some of the lowest levels of government and social restrictions on religion, while The Middle East and North Africa were the regions with the highest.
 Saudi Arabia and Iran were the countries that top the list of countries with the overall highest levels of restriction on religion.
-Topping the Pew government restrictions index were Saudi Arabia, Iran, Uzbekistan, China, Egypt, Burma, Maldives, Eritrea, Malaysia and Brunei.
+Topping the Pew 2022 government restrictions index were Saudi Arabia, Iran, Afghanistan, Russia, Uzbekistan, China, Egypt, Burma, Maldives, and Malaysia.

-Of the world's 25 most populous countries, Iran, Egypt, Indonesia and Pakistan had the most restrictions, while Brazil, Japan, Italy, South Africa, the UK, and the US had some of the lowest levels, as measured by Pew.
+Of the world's 25 most populous countries, Egypt, India, Pakistan, Iran and Nigeria had the overall highest levels of restriction, while Japan, South Africa, the United States, the United Kingdom and the Democratic Republic of the Congo had some of the lowest levels, as measured by Pew in 2022.

 Vietnam and China were classified as having high government restrictions on religion but were in the moderate or low range when it came to social hostilities.
 Nigeria, Bangladesh and India were high in social hostilities but moderate in terms of government actions.